 Prerequisites and Partials

-Many merit badges require prerequisites to be completed at the merit badge fair.
-If a Scout does not complete the prerequisites, the Scout may complete those requirements with a troop or district merit badge counselor at a later date.
+Prerequisites: Many merit badges require prerequisites to be completed at the merit badge fair.
+If a Scout does not complete the prerequisites, the Scout will need to complete the requirements with a troop or district merit badge counselor at a later date.
 Prerequisite requirements will be available when registering.
 Scouts should read the merit badge booklet in its entirety prior to class and be prepared to discuss.

 Partials: If a Scout is unable to complete the merit badge, the partial completion will be noted on the blue card, which will be given back to the Scout.
 Merit badge counselors are not always available to serve as a counselor after merit badge fair ends unless arrangements are made.
 Remember that A youth member must not meet one-on-one with an adult.
 Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relatives—or better yet, another Scout working on the same badge.

 We will have a recycling truck from Technocycle that will be visiting the Merit Badge Fair so Scouts can observe what a mobile technology disposal truck looks like.
 Participants are encouraged to bring electronic technology (e.g., hard drives, cell phones) items to be recycled.
-They don't accept TV's, CRT monitors, or alkaline batteries.
-In addition, they don't accept household appliances like microwaves, fans, etc. They will be crushing hard drives for us.
-Please take advantage of this opportunity to recycle and reuse.
+They don't accept TV's, CRT monitors, alkaline batteries or household appliances (e.g., microwaves, fans).
+Please take advantage of this opportunity to recycle.